draeger-lab/SPECIMEN/docs/source/hqtb/about-pipeline.rst

 .. note::

-    All steps of the workflow can be run separatly via the command line or the Python integration (see :doc:`run-pipeline`).
+    Most steps of the workflow can be run separatly via the command line or the Python integration (see :doc:`run-pipeline`).

     All accessible functions are listed in the :ref:`Contents of SPECIMEN` section.